Skip to main content

 • Strict hotlink protection allowlist configuration

-• Appropriate IP access rate limiting
+• Appropriate IP access frequency limiting

 Monitoring and Adjustment